mhrice/RemFx/README.md

 - target.wav = the dry audio file
 - wet_effects.pt = serialized PyTorch file that contains a list of the effects applied to the wet audio file

+The effects list is in the order of Reverb, Chorus, Delay, Distortion, Compressor

 Note: if training, this process will be done automatically at the start of training.
 To disable this, set `render_files=False` in the config or command-line, and set `render_root={path/to/dataset}` if it is in a custom location.

 ## Experimental parameters
 Some relevant dataset/training parameters descriptions